swaziloo/cinque/build.md

 | ![trackball fitting](images/cinque0057.jpg)           | Start with the switch plates.
 Use a dab of hot glue on two sides to secure them.
 The middle, front RGB can face up or down.                                                                                                                                                                                                                                                                                                                                                    |
 | ![trackball connected](images/cinque0031.jpg)         | The wiring from the PMW3389 breakout to the connector board should be apparent.
 The "RST" and "MT" connections are unused.
 The FPC ribbon will be a little long.
 Recommend a thin, short TRRS cable that will wrap around the other components.                                                                                                                                                                                                                                |

+If anything is unclear, please ask me to add clarification.
-If you've read this far, note that I'll happily respond to any questions you have about building any of this.
+I'll happily respond to any questions you have about building any of this.